Inklingo

 decente

-Use this word when referring to something that meets an acceptable standard of quality or quantity, such as a salary or living conditions.
+Use this word when referring to something of an acceptable or adequate quality or quantity, like a salary or living conditions.

 A simple, well-made sandwich consisting of turkey and lettuce, neatly cut in half and placed on a plain white plate, illustrating acceptable quality.